jonorthwash/ud-annotatrix/README.md

 # ud-annotatrix

-The purpose of the UD Annotatrix is to provide interfaces to the current [visualiser tool](http://jonorthwash.github.io/visualise.html) that allows dependency graphs to be modified.
+The purpose of the UD Annotatrix is to provide an interface to editting CoNLL-U and VISL format dependency trees.
 The point of this is to make manual editing of dependency corpora much quicker.

 See [examples](http://universaldependencies.org/kk/dep/conj.html) of UD graphs using the same library as the visualiser currently does use and as the annotatrix will use.